OxfordRSE/trachomAMIS/README.md

   function.
 - `amis_params`: A list containing the parameters for the AMIS algorithm.
   - `nsamples`: The number of sample parameters to draw at each iteration.
+  - `mixture_samples`: The number of samples drawn from the weighted distribution to fit a new mixture to.
   - `target_ess`: The target effective sample size.
-  - `T`: The maximum number of iterations.
+  - `max_iters`: The maximum number of iterations.
-  - `delta`: The Randon-Nikodym parameter.
+  - `delta`: The Randon-Nikodym derivative smoothing parameter.
+  - `log`: logical indicating whether to work with log weights.

 ## Defining a model function

 The `amis` function expects its argument `model_func` to be a function with the